BIBSYSDEV/NVA-Frontend/documentation/deployment/deployment.md

 ### Update test

 When one want to update the test environment one will usually create a PR from the `develop` branch into the `staging` branch.
+We prefer to write a title on the PR on the same format each time "Update staging <date>" to make it easier to find in the commit log.
+The description will typically be the release log.
+The merge should be done with "Create a merge commit" to ensure that all commits gets a separate commit message and to avoid merge conflicts.
 Once this PR is merged, Amplify will automatically update the test environment.

 ### Update sandbox